cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-## Our Mission
-To serve the best coffee in town.
+We serve the best coffee in town.
+Whether you prefer a quick espresso or a leisurely latte, we have something for everyone.

 ## Our Menu
 - Espresso